 In Providence, like in many other cities in our country, young people—particularly low-income youth and those in communities of color—are systematically denied access to high-quality, creative learning opportunities.
 This climate, alongside current economic trends, means that organizations like New Urban Arts are under increased pressure to meet students’ learning needs in the arts.
 Our free, year-round out-of-school youth programs are an innovative response to that need.

 Each year, we serve over 500 high school students, 25 emerging artists and over 3,000 visitors to our studio, through youth programs, professional development workshops, artist residencies, public performances, and exhibitions.

-19 artists (Artist Mentors) and 2 tutors (Study Buddies) volunteered over 4,000 hours to mentor Providence area high school students.
+11 artists (Artist Mentors) and 2 tutors (Study Buddies) volunteered to mentor Providence area high school students.

 225 hours of summer programming offered paid internships in the arts for 25 youth.

 The Participation Index is an equation to assess studio usage that takes into account how the number of active students correlates with the frequency of their participation.
 We begin by tracking student participation daily, weekly, monthly, quarterly, and yearly.
 This information is then cross-referenced with student demographics.

 Rhode Island Program Quality Assessment (RIPQA) As a 21st Centurty Community Learning Center, New Urban Arts participates in an ongoing RIPQA process,